architecture-topography/topo/README.md

 Run `yarn install` to install all the dependencies

 ### Test
-Use `yarn test` to launch the test runner in the interactive watch mode.
+Use `yarn test` to launch the unit test runner. `yarn test-int` will run the integration tests.

 ## Decision Register